Instructional Designer Salary Report [Updated]

 To collect the responses, I distributed the survey on LinkedIn, sent it to my mailing list, shared it in a variety of online instructional design communities, and asked people to share it with their instructional design networks.

-The survey ran from August 31st, 2021 to October 5th, 2021.
-It accrued 754 responses in total, but after filtering out the responses from managers, aspiring instructional designers, and people who did not complete all of the questions, we were left with 615 valid responses from individual contributors who do instructional design work.
+The survey ran from July 17th, 2023 to September 26th, 2023.
+It accrued 1686 responses in total, but after filtering out the responses from managers, aspiring instructional designers, and people who did not complete all of the questions, we were left with 1075 valid responses from individual contributors who do instructional design work.

-The respondents live in over 20 different countries, although there are only 5 countries with more than 10 people who responded to the survey.
+The respondents live in over 50 different countries, although there are only 8 countries with more than 10 people who responded to the survey.

-The respondents work mostly in the corporate space, which, for this survey, includes healthcare, tech, consulting companies, and other for-profit companies that do not fit into the other categories.
+The respondents work mostly in the corporate space, which, for this survey, includes tech, consulting companies, and other for-profit companies that do not fit into the other categories.
 The industry breakdown is as follows:

-Most of the respondents are also full-time employees (75%).
-12.8% of the respondents work full-time and do client work on the side, and 12.2% of respondents are full-time freelancers or contractors (self-employed).
+Most of the respondents are also full-time employees (79%).
+10.5% of the respondents work full-time and do client work on the side, and 10% of respondents are full-time freelancers or contractors (self-employed).

-Finally, a large portion of the respondents (44%), are newer to the field:
+Finally, a large portion of the respondents (52%), are newer to the field:

-So, while we will look at a variety of comparisons and statistics, keep in mind that most respondents are full-time employees working corporate jobs in the USA.
+So, while we look at a variety of comparisons and statistics, keep in mind that most respondents are full-time employees working corporate jobs in the USA.

 Conclusion